 Remember, we are talking villains here, not monsters.
 And unlike a monster, a villain should be a person.
 This means that no matter what race, gender, or even species, your audience should be able to empathize on a certain level with them.
 Doing so makes the story feel real, and creates complex emotions for the audience as well as the hero.

 Quality 2: Your villain should be more powerful than the hero.

 This does not mean that you villain has to be stronger in every way.
 I means that the villain should have something that gives them a distinct edge over the

-I am an art student who is studying animation and gaming.
+I am a traditional artist studying animation and gaming.
 My specialties include concept art, character design, comics and storyboards. |

 I have an Associates of the Arts in Animation and gaming.
 I am currently looking for work and am available for freelance.